jaghaimo/starpocalypse/README.md

 **Procgen Module**

-1. Controls special item (like Nanoforge or Synchrotron) removal.
+1. Controls special item (like Nanoforge or Synchrotron) removal during procedural generation (new game).
 1. Does this at 3 stages - on new game, after economy load, and after time pass.

 On a rare occasion it could miss markets from mods that add special items after time pass, which can happen if the mod loads after this mod.